gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/ErrorMessages.md

 node_modules/model/index.cds:1:8-9: Error: Duplicate definition of artifact "E"
 ```

-Here, the CDS Compiler does consider `…/Base/index.cds` to be different to `…/base/index.cds`,
+Here, the CDS Compiler considers `…/Base/index.cds` to be different to `…/base/index.cds`,
-and also considers the two `…/model/index.cds` files to be the different files.
+and also considers the two `…/model/index.cds` files to be different files.
 Why is that the case?
 Consider the following "top-level" file

 ```